ngo-services/effectiveMobile/README.md

 # effectivemobile

 # Hi 👋, I'm Eng-Sardar Elyas Full Stack Developer (Master Softwear Engineer)
--  The backend working of service food ngo !
+-  All codes contain license !

 # About API & Req 🚀
 - 🔭 Using package retrofit to get the data